 On a corner

 Is there an unloved corner in your home?
-Perhaps this is the ideal space for a fireplace just like the one above framed by walls finished in Alpine Dry Stone.
+Perhaps this space is the best position for a fireplace just like the one above framed by walls finished in Alpine Dry Stone.
 A corner can be effective in various rooms including an entrance foyer, living room or kitchen.

 Read tips about installing a fireplace here.